 All residence halls are provided with emergency power systems, which activate if primary power is lost.
 There is emergency lighting in assembly rooms, corridors and exit stairwells.

 All residence halls have emergency evacuation plans and conduct periodic drills to ensure residents are familiar with evacuation procedures.

 Fire safety guidelines are established for all residence halls.
 Examples include prohibitions on smoking, using candles, and certain electrical appliances.
 You may view complete health, fire, and safety guidelines for residence halls in the University Housing and Dining Residence Hall Manual (PDF).

 All residents are provided information regarding fire safety guidelines with their Residence Hall Handbook.
 In addition, resident assistants (RAs) receive special training in residence hall fire safety guidelines.

 Fire Safety Management

-Designated Housing and Food Service staff conduct inspections of every dorm room twice each semester.
+Designated Housing and Dining staff conduct inspections of every dorm room twice each semester.
 Safety hazards noted during these inspections are identified and corrected.
 Students who violate fire safety regulations receive additional safety training, and repeated violations may result in disciplinary action.